Maiawen/Digital-Innovation-Group-Assignment/README.md

 * data.csv is the dataset we used for creating the query database.

 # User Analysis
 The following google colab link is an extension analysis about the user reviews' sentiment and further exploration of other future potential functions like translation, allergy chatbot.
-This is not covered in the group assignment but as a way of brainstorming prospecting ways to improve. https://colab.research.google.com/drive/1nlYSAM7gMF2Rpk-G-eltGoOFNPwg6rcM?usp=sharing#scrollTo=LAVcT8D4fQA1
+This is not covered in the group assignment but as a way of brainstorming prospecting directions to improve.

+https://colab.research.google.com/drive/1nlYSAM7gMF2Rpk-G-eltGoOFNPwg6rcM?usp=sharing#scrollTo=LAVcT8D4fQA1